riceissa/issarice.com/wiki/having-a-personal-website.md

     Or to put it another way: since I have to manually tag pages, it isn't clear to me that I'm doing less work by tagging than by creating special "root pages" for certain topics like [computing](_tags/computing) and [math](_tags/math) and [content creation](_tags/content-creation).^[This question also surfaces in redirection: is it better to specify redirection in the pages' metadata (as on this site currently) or have separate pages that contain redirection (as on gitit or MediaWiki)?]
     With the latter, I would have more freedom to organize the structure of the "root page" and add summaries or order by importance (though I can already change the ordering using tags if I implement an `importance:` metadata tag in the YAML header---but this is more work).

+        Another phrasing: the question is whether organization should be internal or external to content pages.
+        Basically for content that a single individual produces for their personal website, things like the semantic web are probably overkill.
+        Categories are also unsatisfying because one always wants to know the most important pages *within* categories.

 - In terms of generating the site and as part of one's workflow, here are some other points.

     Automatic generation